tomjspain/mecPortal-experiment1/_learn/causal_psc_gg.md

         <h3> Other CI tools </h3>
       </header>
       <p>
-      Multivariable modelling, G-estimation, Instrumental Variables,
+      G-estimation and Targeted Maximum Likelihood Estimations (TMLEs) are also CI tools that have been developed.
+These tools aim to estimate an average treatment effect and require patient level observational datasets from both the control group and the experimental treatment group.
-      Propensity Score Analysis, Targeted Maximum Likelihood Estimations are other CI tools that have been developed.
-These tools aim to estimate an average treatment effect.
-These methods require patient level observational datasets from both the control group and the experimental treatment group.
+      G-estimation and TMLE compare the expected outcome under each treatment group and compare these expectations to derive an average treatment effect.
       </p>
     </div>
   </div>